 Though not necessary, it does make your life a lot easier.
-You’re setting yourself up for repeatable processes and easy integration.
+You’re setting yourself up using software for repeatable processes and easy integration.
 Not to mention, automation will be a breeze.
 Software is going to be your best bet for creating a consistent look and feel for your program.
-Plus, with a plug and play option, you’ll be collecting referrals fairly quickly.
+Plus, you’ll be collecting referrals fairly quickly with a plug-and-play option.

 2. Pick the right reward

 Your customers may not be motivated by everything.
 You may need to test out a few options before you find something that sticks, but that’s okay.
 If you take the time to pin down the perfect reward, you have the potential to motivate a lot of referrals.
-Even if you have an awesome business, the reward you offer may be the driving factor in a referral occurring.
+Even if you have an awesome business, the reward you offer may be the driving factor in bringing customers via affiliate programs.

 3. Always promote the referral program

 A referral program is a marketing campaign.
 So, just like any other marketing campaign, you must promote it on different marketing channels.
 A referral is a great growth driver, but if you hide your referral program, you won’t be able to see that growth occur.

 Let’s take a look at a few referral programs in action.
 If you’re creating your own referral program, you’ll want to explore a variety of different programs to get ideas of your own.
 Each program is great for a different reason.
 So, we’ll be highlighting specific points about each.

 Dropbox has one of the most well-known referral programs out there.
 When it comes to referral marketing, it’s actually one of the most talked about programs.

 Its program was an integral part of its success, but it wasn’t the only player in the game.
-The brand also listened to its customers suggestions and continually worked at improving its product.
+The brand also listened to its customers’ suggestions and continually worked at improving its product.
 Lastly, it has a large market and provides a service that most people both want and need.

 Dropbox provides an incentive that people want.
 Plus, the brand makes it incredibly easy to get.
-Its offer compels people to share because, if they do, they will gain access to more storage space.
+The offer compels people to share because, if they do, they will gain access to more storage space.